-Endometriosis is a common, yet poorly understood, disease that can strike women of any socioeconomic class, age or race.
-It is estimated that between 10 to 20 percent of women of childbearing age have endometriosis.
+Endometriosis is a common, yet poorly understood, a disease that can strike women of any socioeconomic class, age or race.
+It is estimated that between 10 to 20 per cent of women of childbearing age have endometriosis.
 It is a debilitating disease which seems to be on the rise.

 What causes endometriosis?

-The causes of endometriosis are not known.
+The causes of this disease are not known.
 Contributing factors can include:

 - Women who have a close relative with endometriosis are up to 10 times more likely to develop the condition.